SagarBobade/Terraform/README.md

 Communication with plugins.

 Commands -
-1. Refresh - Gets updated state of infrastructure from provider.
+1. Terraform Refresh - Gets updated state of infrastructure from provider.
-2. Plan - Creates execution plan.
+2. Terraform Plan - Creates execution plan.
 Determines what actions are necessary to achieve the desired state.
-3. Apply - Executes the plan.
+3. Terraform Apply - Executes the plan.
-4. Destroy - Destroy the infrastructure sequentially.
+4. Terraform Destroy - Destroy the infrastructure sequentially, we dont have to know in which order you need to delete the resources.
+5. Terraform State - terraform maintains the current state and desired state Terraform State list - used to list the provider resources Terraform State show <resource_name> - used to see details of particular resource Terraform State mv -
+  Terraform State rm
+  Terraform State pull
+  Terraform State push
+  Terraform State replace-provider

 For development, you should install Terraform plugin in VSCode IDE.

+Terraform maintains the current state and desired state in files - terrafrom.tfstate = stores current state of resources which are created in mentioned provider account terraform.tfstate.backup = stores previous state of resources which were created in mentioned provider account

+Output - we can print or reuse return values by this keyword as -